KOSOVAR THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “Alarmingly, the 2015 IREX Media Sustainability Index sees the biggest decline of the conditions for media sustainability in Kosovo since it started measuring it, pointing to worsening conditions for media and journalists in Kosovo.”

 “Ivan Stambolić sent his friend and confidant, then Serbian communist party leader Slobodan Milošević, to Kosovo with a mission to ‘calm things down.’
 At that time the two friends both subscribed to the Titoist, anti-nationalist political platform promoting friendship and coexistence among the country’s nationalities.
-Milošević on several occasions denounced Serb nationalism.”
+Milošević on several occasions denounced Serb nationalism.”—A Century of Populist Demagogues.

 “Sloba-Sloboda emerged from a cloud of dust, climbed the 18-metre podium and gave a speech.
 He was surrounded by Orthodox bishops and created the impression that he presided at his own coronation, replacing communism with nationalism.”